MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/success-by-design.md

 ---
-title: Introduction to Success by Design
+title: Introduction to the Success by Design framework
 description: Learn about the Success by Design framework with best practices from Microsoft to help project teams implement solutions with Dynamics 365. ms.date: 03/24/2023 ms.topic: conceptual